michaelcheng924/apollo-fullstack-starter-kit/README.md

 ## Features

 1. Node/Express server with apollo-server-express
-1.  apollo-link-http, apollo-link-error, apollo-link-state, and apollo-link-ws wired up on client
+1.  apollo-link-http, apollo-link-error, and apollo-link-state wired up on client
-1. Subscriptions wired up between server and client
+1. Starter code for http and state link
+1. Schemas and resolvers organized by model/module
 1.  create-react-app for client
 1. Easy deployment to Heroku